agawrysiuk/casino-spring-boot/README.md

 - Changed Spring Boot application to REST application
 - Added Angular 11 Front-End Application
 - Moved styles to SCSS
+- Improved styles (e.g. deleted all tables, deleted styles from the html, made the layout responsive on small/large devices)
+- Added several services and resolvers to Angular

+Possible future updates:
+- New database table with Login History
+- Improvements to the backend game services
+- New Database table with Betting History

 ### Project statistics on October 2019